rstudio/education.rstudio.com/content/blog/2020-02-10-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 ## x recipes::yj_trans() masks scales::yj_trans()
 ```

-We also used two packages which were not on CRAN at the time of the workshop, and so we used the development versions of [workflows][workflows] and [tune][tune] installed from GitHub.
+Two tidymodels packages were not yet on CRAN at the time of the workshop.
+We installed the development versions of [workflows][workflows] and [tune][tune] from GitHub.

 ```r